timeplus-io/docs/docs/functions_for_streaming.md

 * Kafka external stream: read the existing data in the topic. `select count(*) from table(kafka_ext_stream)` is optimized to efficiently get the number of current message count from the Kafka topic.
 * Pulsar external stream: read the existing data in the topic.
 * Timeplus external stream: read the existing data for a stream in a remote Timeplus.
 * Random stream: generate a block of random data.
-The number of rows in the block is pre-defined and subject to change.
+The number of rows in the block is predefined and subject to change.
 The current value is 65409.
 For testing or demonstration purpose, you can create a random stream with multiple columns and use the table function to generate random data at once.

 Learn more about [Non-streaming queries](/history).